Ricco Ross: Early life

+Career

 Ross' first television role was as an extra on The Young and the Restless, which was followed by a small part in Hill Street Blues and the male lead in the music video for Whitney Houston's 1985 hit song "Saving All My Love for You".
 He later played Private Ricco Frost in the film Aliens (1986), and also appeared in the films Death Wish 3 (1985), Spies Like Us (1985), The Dirty Dozen: Next Mission (1985 TV film), "Displaced Person" (1985 episode of American Playhouse), Gulliver's Travels (1996), Mission Impossible (1996), Fierce Creatures (1997), Nate and the Colonel (2003) and Hydra (2009).

 From the late 1980s to the early 1990s, he lived and worked in the United Kingdom.
+He portrayed Greg Dacosta on the BBC1 drama Westbeach.
 While there, he made guest appearances in Doctor Who (in the 1988 serial The Greatest Show in the Galaxy) and Jeeves and Wooster, and played a supporting role as CIA agent Karl Richfield in the 1991 mini-series Sleepers.

 Ross now appears in various commercials as well as TV shows aired throughout the United States.

 Aliens

 Ricco Ross originally read for the part of Corporal Hicks.
 He was then offered the role of Private Drake, but he turned it down in favour of appearing in Full Metal Jacket.
 However, James Cameron was so impressed with Ross' audition that he wrote the character of Frost specifically for him, and as a result Ross left Kubrick's production to appear in Aliens.
-In a 2014 interview for the podcast "I Was There Too", Ross stated that Private Frost's first name is actually Robert.
+In a 2014 interview for the podcast I Was There Too, Ross stated that Private Frost's first name is actually Robert.

+Stage

+In 1994 Ross toured Great Britain performing in the play Skin.